 Don’t miss: The Santa Maria Novella church and piazza.
 Also, be sure to use the Santa Maria Novella train station for quick and convenient travel!

 Reputation: The political heart of the city historically, which is home to a great deal of art.

-The 411: This is a stunning neighborhood, centered around the Piazza della Signoria, is certainly a tourist attraction, but it still manages to retain its classic Florentine charisma.
+The 411: This is one of the most stunning Florence neighborhoods, centered around the Piazza della Signoria, is certainly a tourist attraction, but it still manages to retain its classic Florentine charisma.
 There is good shopping around this area, but note that the food will be more expensive, just like around the Duomo.
 It’s a nice central location to use as your home base, and there’s a great deal of amazing art to see!
 But if you’re not staying here, be sure to visit during both the day and night to see how the landmarks are illuminated with gorgeous lighting after dark.

 Don’t miss: The Palazzo Vecchio, the Uffizi Gallery, the Fountain of Neptune, and the Loggia dei Lanzi.

 Reputation: The area on the south side of the Arno River, which was originally known as the artisans’ neighborhood.

 The 411: This side of the river is beautiful and filled with fantastic restaurants.
 There’s so much to see and do, you could easily spend an entire visit here without ever feeling the need to cross the river!
 (But, of course, you should.)
 This is a great place to stay if you don’t want to feel like a tourist.
 With rolling Tuscan hills as its backdrop, and quaint little streets leading from place to place, you’ll feel like a true Florentine while you’re here.

 Don’t miss: The Pitti Palace, Piazza Santo Spirito, the Boboli Gardens, Piazzale Michelangelo, and so many incredible restaurants!